Ear infection (middle ear)

-Most ear infections don't need treatment with antibiotics.
+Most ear infections resolve without treatment with antibiotics.
 What's best for your child depends on many factors, including your child's age and the severity of symptoms.

 A wait-and-see approach

-The eardrum closes up again after the tube falls out or is removed.
+The eardrum usually closes up again after the tube falls out or is removed.